 Instructions

-- In a large skillet heat butter.
+- In a large skillet heat butter and oil.
 Saute garlic for 30 seconds until it is aromatic.

 - Slowly add chicken stock.
 When the chicken stock just starts to boil add dried pasta to the skillet.